Orthopaedic Surgeon

 Surgeries are performed at the Banff Mineral Springs Hospital.

-Dr. Heard, Dr. Kopka and Dr. Marquis also perform surgery at the Golden & District Hospital and Hinton Healthcare Centre.
+Dr. Heard, Dr. Kopka and Dr. Marquis also perform surgery at the Golden & District Hospital.

 Dr. Marquis also performs surgery at the Elk Valley Hospital in Fernie.